Kontowicz/Kontowicz.github.io/_posts/2020-09-06-Postbook-part-2.md

 * You can edit your own posts, what about someone else's?

-Firstly create new post, then edit that post.
+Firstly create a new post, then edit that post.
 After that change id value in URL to 2.
 Then modify that post (that post is owned by admin), and save it.
 Flag will should be displayed on the screen.

 ![Flag](/assets/postbook/flag4/flag.png)